Tigers vs. Diamondbacks Player Props Betting Odds

 McKinstry Stats

-- McKinstry has collected 41 hits with seven doubles, a triple, four home runs and 25 walks.
+- Zach McKinstry has 41 hits with seven doubles, a triple, four home runs and 25 walks.
 He has driven in 10 runs with 10 stolen bases.

 McKinstry Recent Games